Who Are We?

 Emotional-to model for the children in our care respect for others.
 To provide opportunities that will teach self-help, self-respect, self-concept, diversity, and problem-solving skills.

 Nurturing-to provide children with affection and caring, basic needs, and safety.
 To teach them how to nurture.

-Other-to provide children with resources and tools that will meet changes in our society and to recognize the need for us as teachers to keep current, to be pro-active on behalf of children and for the work we do, and to be positive in our teachings by introducing opportunities that facilitate skills through limited screen time such as math, literacy, cognitive and concept knowledge.
+Other-to provide children with resources and tools that will meet changes in our society and to recognize the need for us as educators to keep current, to be pro-active on behalf of children and for the work we do, and to be positive in our teachings by introducing opportunities that facilitate skills through limited screen time such as math, literacy, cognitive and concept knowledge.